Fornication/Arkays-Commandment/README.md

 - You can choose your standing stone and divine blessing right after starting your character by using the lesser power given to you.
 Daedric blessings tend to have a downside, and you may want to avoid these until you get more comfortable with the basics.
 - Always keep food buffs up to benefit your character; food can be cooked or bought from innkeepers.
 - Having a good night sleep or even a poor night sleep increase the rate at which your stamina and magicka regenerate.
 Be sure to sleep before adventuring.
 - Bandits are generally the best way to start off most characters.
 Some bandits may be higher level than you and some bandit camps are more difficult than others.
 In general, you will want to start off clearing bandit camps to provide early game levels.
 Boss chests at the end of camps/dungeons always offer insight potions and are a great early game goal.
+Animals can be hunted and killed too.
+Animals tend to be easier and more predictable than bandits, but are less rewarding.
 - Don’t leave town without being prepared for a fight.
 Be prepared to run away.
 Always watch your back.
 'DO NOT' run out of stamina, ever.

 ### Replayability

 - 3Tweaks was designed with shorter playthroughs in mind.
 Replayability with different races, classes, birthsigns, and divine/daedric blessings keeps you engaged.
 With permadeath, you may very well be starting over frequently.
+- Despite 3Tweaks being designed for shorter playthroughs, it is EXTREMELY customizable in the Requiem - 3Tweaks MCM.
+Leveling rate of insight potions is adjustable in the MCM and you can have an extremely long or extremely short playthrough, which is completely up to your discretion.
+You can repeatedly edit this MCM at any point during your playthrough, if you feel like you need to change it.
 - If you need a change from the default starts or want to get directly into the action when starting a new character, I recommend using the following console commands.
 Each of the locations offer a number of directions to begin your adventure.
 First press ` and then type one of the following without quotation marks and then press enter:
 	- "coc BannermistTowerExterior02"
 	- "coc MilitaryCampWhiterunSons"